-Students go on to read courses as diverse as Law, Politics and International Relations and Philosophy introduced students to a for independent study.
+Students go on to read courses as diverse as Law, Politics and International Relations and Philosophy.

-UNIT 5: Language and

-The AS year will have
+UNIT 5: Language and Identity The AS year will have

-great many areas of interest,

-generating ample opportunity

-Students select one area and

-gather data, which will form

-the basis of an independent

-investigation into language

-'A' Level English Language

-is a great choice, even if you

-do not wish to study English

-Language at University.

-tutors and employers are

-impressed by the evidence

-University admissions

-an English Language

-to History, Sociology,

-Psychology and Modern

-go on to read courses as

-diverse as Law.
-Politics and

-International Relations and

-qualification provides of

-sophisticated analytical and

-also an excellent companion

-Foreign Languages.
-Students

-communication skills.
-It is

-and identity.

-Identity
+introduced students to a great many areas of interest, generating ample opportunity for independent study.
+Students select one area and gather data, which will form the basis of an independent investigation into language and identity.

+'A' Level English Language is a great choice, even if you do not wish to study English Language at University.
+University admissions tutors and employers are impressed by the evidence an English Language qualification provides of sophisticated analytical and communication skills.
+It is also an excellent companion to History, Sociology, Psychology and Modern Foreign Languages.
+Students go on to read courses as diverse as Law.
+Politics and International Relations and